Daratumumab/hyaluronidase: History

 It was approved for use in the United States in May 2020.

-Efficacy of daratumumab and hyaluronidase-fihji (monotherapy) was evaluated in the COLUMBA trial (NCT03277105), an open-label non-inferiority trial randomizing 263 participants to daratumumab and hyaluronidase-fihj and 259 to intravenous daratumumab (daratumumab IV).
+Efficacy of daratumumab and hyaluronidase (monotherapy) was evaluated in the COLUMBA trial (NCT03277105), an open-label non-inferiority trial randomizing 263 participants to daratumumab and hyaluronidase and 259 to intravenous daratumumab (daratumumab IV).
 The trial's co-primary endpoints were overall response rate (ORR) and pharmacokinetic (PK) endpoint of the maximum Ctrough on cycle 3, day 1 pre-dose.
-Daratumumab and hyaluronidase-fihj was non-inferior to daratumumab IV in evaluating these two endpoints.
+Daratumumab and hyaluronidase was non-inferior to daratumumab IV in evaluating these two endpoints.

-Efficacy of daratumumab and hyaluronidase-fihj in combination with VMP (D-VMP) was evaluated in a single-arm cohort of the PLEIADES trial (NCT03412565), a multi-cohort, open‑label trial.
+Efficacy of daratumumab and hyaluronidase in combination with VMP (D-VMP) was evaluated in a single-arm cohort of the PLEIADES trial (NCT03412565), a multi-cohort, open‑label trial.
 Eligible participants were required to have newly diagnosed multiple myeloma and were ineligible for transplant.

-Efficacy of daratumumab and hyaluronidase-fihj in combination with Rd (D-Rd) was evaluated in a single-arm cohort of this trial.
+Efficacy of daratumumab and hyaluronidase in combination with Rd (D-Rd) was evaluated in a single-arm cohort of this trial.
 Eligible participants had received at least one prior line of therapy.

 Efficacy of daratumumab/hyaluronidase in combination with bortezomib, cyclophosphamide, and dexamethasone was evaluated in ANDROMEDA (NCT03201965), an open-label, randomized, active-controlled trial in 388 participants with newly diagnosed amyloid light-chain amyloidosis with measurable disease and at least one affected organ according to consensus criteria.
 Participants were randomized to receive bortezomib, cyclophosphamide, and dexamethasone (VCd arm) or with daratumumab and hyaluronidase (D-VCd arm).

 Efficacy of daratumumab/hyaluronidase in combination with carfilzomib and dexamethasone was evaluated in PLEIADES (NCT03412565), a multi-cohort, open-label trial.

+Efficacy of daratumumab and hyaluronidase as monotherapy versus active monitoring for high-risk smoldering multiple myeloma was evaluated in AQUILA (NCT03301220), an open-label, randomized trial in 390 participants with high-risk SMM.
+Participants randomized to the treatment arm received daratumumab and hyaluronidase 1,800 mg/30,000 units administered subcutaneously once weekly from weeks 1 to 8, once every 2 weeks from weeks 9 to 24 and once every 4 weeks starting with week 25 until 39 cycles or up to 36 months or until diagnosis to multiple myeloma or unacceptable toxicity.
+Forty-one percent of participants had 2 or more of the following criteria for high-risk smoldering multiple myeloma: serum monoclonal protein level >2 g/dL, involved-to-uninvolved serum-free light chain ratio >20, and bone marrow plasma cells >20%.